marcellocurto/easy-airtable-api/README.md

 ### 0.0.2

-- basic request functions to get or update records
+- Basic request functions to get or update records.
-- added type defintions for requests and fields
+- Added type definitions for requests and fields.
-- basic tests to check core functionality of library
+- Basic tests to check the core functionality of the library.

 ### 0.0.1

-- basic project setup - no real functionality.
+- Basic project setup - no real functionality.